-Grand Island-based Chief Industries, already pursuing a multistage development plan in North Platte, has proposed a lease-purchase agreement to acquire control of Iron Eagle Golf Course.
+A business unit partly owned by Grand Island-based Chief Industries, which already is pursuing a multistage development plan in North Platte, has proposed a lease-purchase agreement to acquire control of Iron Eagle Golf Course.

 He said C&L Land, with Chief executives DJ Eihusen and Roger Bullington as principals, was the sole respondent by Tuesday’s deadline to the city’s “request for proposal” from parties interested in buying or otherwise taking over Iron Eagle.

 C&L Land is proposing a two-year lease, Kibbon said, with an option to buy the 18-hole course during or at the end of that time.
 Other details would be worked out during negotiations, he said.